 Provides management overview of information security and thorough examination of administration of information security.
 Surveys field of information security including planning, policy and programs, protection and people relative to information security.
 Not open to students who have taken BCIS 482.
+May be repeated up to 3 credits.

-Prerequisite: BCIS 338 or equivalent or consent of instructor.
+Prerequisite: BCIS 1110 or equivalent.

-- 1. Explain the fundamental concepts of the management of information security within the context of organizations. - 2.
-Describe commonly used information systems (IS) security standards and guidelines. - 3.
-Create IS security management and policy as well as risk management plans. - 4.
-Explain the behavioral aspects of IS security and discuss the development of security culture within organizations. - 5.
-Explain the technical aspects of IS security, including issues related to cryptography and network security. - Describe and evaluate the regulatory aspects of information system security (primarily within the United States and European Union context).
+- 1. Explain the fundamental concepts of the management of information security within the context of organizations. - Describe commonly used information systems (IS) security standards and guidelines. - Create IS security management and policy as well as risk management plans. - 4.
+Explain the behavioral aspects of IS security and discuss the development of security culture within organizations. - Explain the technical aspects of IS security, including issues related to cryptography and network security. - Describe and evaluate the regulatory aspects of information system security (primarily within the United States and European Union context).